 How is it treated?
-A viral illness, the flu should be treated with plenty of rest and fluids until it just runs its course.
-Kids who are more susceptible to complications from the flu (such as those under 5 or with asthma or diabetes) may need to be treated with antiviral medications.
+As a viral illness, the flu should be treated with plenty of rest and fluids until it runs its course.
+Kids who are more susceptible to complications from the flu (such as those under 5 or those with asthma or diabetes) may need to be treated with antiviral medications.
 The CDC says children can return to school 24 hours after their fever has resolved.

 How is it prevented?
 The annual flu vaccine—a shot with inactivated flu virus that prompts the body to mount a defense to the illness—is recommended for children over the age of 6 months.
 It’s typically released in September.
 There is also a nasal flu vaccine with live virus, but it cannot be administered to children younger than 2.
 Even with vaccination, always practice good hand washing.

 When should a doctor be consulted?
-Anytime your child appears to be sicker than a run-of-the-mill cold, it’s a good idea to call.
-In addition, phone immediately if your child exhibits rapid breathing or has trouble breathing, or has a blue tinge to his skin.
-Other signs of trouble: Your child is not eating or drinking enough fluids; isn’t interacting normally; develops a rash along with a fever; has a fever or cough that wanes, then returns; or generally does not seem to be improving.
+Anytime your child appears to be sicker than a run-of-the-mill cold, it’s a good idea to call your doctor.
+In addition, phone immediately if your child exhibits rapid breathing, has trouble breathing, or has a blue tinge to his or her skin.
+Other signs of trouble: Your child is not eating or drinking enough fluids, isn’t interacting normally, develops a rash along with a fever, has a fever or cough that wanes then returns, or generally does not seem to be improving.